apollographql/apollo/docs/source/references/apollo-engine.md

 #### Apollo Server 2

-If you’ve set up Engine metrics forwarding using Apollo Server 2, Apollo Server will automatically start tracing the execution your requests and forwarding that information to the Engine service.
+If you’ve set up Engine metrics forwarding using Apollo Server 2, Apollo Server will automatically start tracing the execution your requests and forwarding that information to Engine.
 Engine uses this trace data to reconstruct both operation-level timing data for given query shapes and field-level timing data for your overall schema.
 This data will become available for you to explore in the Engine interface.

 Apollo Server will never forward the responses of your requests to Engine, but it will forward the shape of your request, the time it took each resolver to execute for that request, and the variables and headers of the request (configurable, see below).

 #### Engine Proxy (deprecated)

 This configuration option is primarily used to forward metrics to the Engine ingress from non-Node servers.
 The proxy is installed and run in your own environment on-prem as a separately hosted process that you route your client requests through.
-Apollo Server 1 users and other Node users also have the option to run the Engine proxy as a sidecar next to their Node server.

 As your clients make requests to your server, the proxy reads response extension data to make caching decisions and aggregates tracing and error information into reports that it sends to the Engine ingress.